Best Balance Bike

 All of these bikes require some level of assembly, so prepare yourself mentally for this task.
 Luckily for those parents who may be mechanically challenged, none of them are hard, and we think the minimal parts and intuitive designs in this group make them all a doable project for almost everyone.
 With no pedals, no chains, and straightforward designs, you'll have your little one up and cruising before you know it.

-Choosing the best balance bike for your child's size, age, and ability can be a breeze if you know what to look for and what you can expect before you make your purchase.
-Using the information from our hands-on testing of the best 10 bikes, we believe you can narrow down your search and focus on the best choice for your child from this roundup of great options.
-Whether you are looking for the ultimate starter bike for your toddler or a super glider for your 3-year-old, there is a bike for you in our top ranking award winners and competitors.
+Finding the right balance bike for your child's size, age, and ability can be a breeze if you know what to consider and what to expect before making your buying decision.
+Using the details from our hands-on testing of the top bikes, you can narrow your search and focus on the best option for your little one from our roundup of great bikes.
+Whether you want the ultimate starter bike for your toddler or a super glider for your 3-year-old, there is a balance bike somewhere in our award winners and competitors for your child.

 — Wendy Schmitz and BabyGearLab Review Team